johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 * C programming language: data types, functions, pointers and string representation
 * Programs, processes, address space, zombies and reaping
 * System calls: `fork()`, `exec()`, `wait()`
+* Navigating directories and executing commands with a shell (e.g bash, zsh)

+If you find any of these topics completely foreign or need a refresher, please refer to the OSTEP articles linked in the *Additional Reading & Sources* section located at the end.
 ## Introduction
 In this article, you will learn how to implement a basic shell that can be compiled and executed on Unix-based operating systems (e.g. macOS and Linux OS family).
 The shell will allow a user to run programs in the following fashion from the root directory (1-3), working directory (4), and absolute path (5):
 1. `/bin/ls -al`